-One item to hit the market in the last few years is the laser collimator.
+One item to hit the market in the early 1990's is the laser collimator.
 The prices from different suppliers range from about $90 to over $200 (though competition may spur some price cuts).
 With the price of a simple laser pointer now starting at $15 or even less, you might wonder what drives the high cost of the collimator.
 It's a matter of accuracy - the laser spot must be projected precisely in line with the axis of the collimator.
 The laser itself is mounted in a machined-aluminum cell.
 Like any piece of test equipment, it has to be trustworthy.
 Are they worth the cost?

 First of all, let's look at what they do for you.
 If you have a telescope that employs a series of mirrors, such as a Newtonian or a Schmidt-Cassegrain, it's important to maintain the correct alignment of these mirrors.
 In other words, you want to make certain that the primary mirror focuses the light exactly at the secondary mirror, and the secondary aims the light rays directly into the center of the focuser tube.
 Those of us with Newtonians are constantly checking and tweaking the collimation.
 SCTs tend to maintain their collimation better, but they, too, need to be checked once in awhile.
 We've always done it by looking down a sight tube and lining up the center spot on the primary mirror so that it appears to be dead center in the secondary.
 Now with the laser collimator, there's no guesswork as to whether the alignment is exact.
 You slip the collimator into the focuser tube, then check to see whether the laser beam is centered on the primary mirror and back on itself.
 If all is well, the laser beam should bounce off the mirrors and be seen back over the little hole on the collimator from whence it came.
 This sounds like an oversimplification, but that's what it does.
 The collimator can also be used to properly position the focusing mount and secondary mirror.